 A job seeker can explain gaps either in the main body of a resume or in a cover letter.
-If a cover letter is used, a job seeker should take care to communicate a positive and confident attitude.
-By explaining the reason for the gap up front, an employer will not be left wondering and… Click to read the full article
+If a cover letter is used, a job seeker should take… Click to read the full article

 Disability & Work – Gaps Strategy #2

 Some gaps are trickier to explain.
 These include periods of unemployment, which may or may not be related to disability or illness.
-If the mentioning of gaps can’t be avoided, an explanation is preferable to simply ignoring it – leaving employers to draw their own conclusions.
-Even if time away from work was related to… Click to read the full article
+If the mentioning of gaps can’t be avoided,… Click to read the full article

 Disability & Work – Gaps Strategy #1

 Keep in mind that not all gaps need to be mentioned.
 These include gaps that lasted for a couple of months or occurred long ago.
-In such cases, it is often easiest to give only the years, rather than the months of a job seekers career history.
-If the gap in employment was used constructively,… Click to read the full article
+In such cases, it is… Click to read the full article

 Disability & Work – Explaining Gaps in Employment

 When it comes down to business, employers want to hire reliable people committed to their jobs.
-For this reason, most employers check for a progressive path through education and work and are sensitive to gaps in the resume of a potential employee.
-If such gaps remain unexplained, employers will often assume the worst.
-However, by… Click to read the full article
+For this reason, most employers check for a progressive path through education and work… Click to read the full article

 Disability Etiquette – Tip #7

 Tip #7 – Be Sensitive to Hidden Disabilities If a person makes a request that seems out of the ordinary, it may be related to a hidden disability.
-Hidden disabilities including a variety of conditions such as a learning or psychiatric disability.
-Be sensitive to needs that may not be apparent.
+Hidden disabilities… Click to read the full article

 Disability Etiquette – Tip #6

-Tip #6 – Ensure Accessibility Ensuring your facilities are safe and accessible to a wide variety of persons is one of the best ways to communicate an open and accepting attitude towards persons with disabilities.
+Tip #6 – Ensure Accessibility Ensuring your facilities are safe and accessible to a wide variety of persons is one of the best ways to communicate an open and accepting… Click to read the full article

 Disability Etiquette – Tip #5

 Tip #5 – Use Empowering Terminology Always use person first language when referring to someone with a disability.
 Say “person with a disability” not “disabled person”.
-Avoid negative disempowering words which focus on the impairment rather than the individual – such as “wheelchair bound”, “crippled” or “handicapped”.
-Some persons with disabilities dislike jargony euphemistic terms… Click to read the full article
+Avoid negative disempowering words… Click to read the full article

 Disability Etiquette – Tip #4

 Tip #4 – Communicate Effectively Always address a person with a disability directly.
 Don’t speak to his companion, assistant or sign language interpreter.
-The use of common expressions such as “see you later” or “it was good to hear from you” are also perfectly acceptable.
-When communicating with a person who is blind, make sure… Click to read the full article
+The use of common expressions such as… Click to read the full article

 Disability Etiquette – Tip #3

 Tip #3 – Respect Private Space Persons with disabilities consider their equipment part of their personal space.
 Don’t touch any assistive device or push a wheelchair without permission.
-If a person uses a guide dog, don’t pet or distract the animal.
-Remember, the animal is working.
-If you need to make physical contact in order… Click to read the full article
+If a… Click to read the full article

 Disability Etiquette – Tip #2

 Tip #2 – Always Ask, Never Assume Ask before you help.
 If a setting is accessible, persons with disabilities can usually get along on their own.
-If you are uncertain in any situation – just ask.
-Don’t assume.
-Persons with disabilities are the best judge of what they can or cannot do and will also… Click to read the full article
+If you are uncertain… Click to read the full article